If there’s one thing that we all agree on, it’s eating plenty of vegetables.

 Menopause is a life transition that comes with many changes.
 For this reason, we need to support our bodies with the right nutrients as much as we can!

 Vitamin B12 benefits you every day, most especially during menopause.
-Here are 12 ways how B12 can help you. 🙂
+Here are 12 ways of how B12 can help you. 🙂

 1. Promotes better mood